OctopusDeploy/docs/docs/deploying-applications/manual-intervention-and-approvals.md

 ## Output variables

-When a manual step is completed, details of the interruption are saved as variables that can be used in other steps including [email](/docs/home/deploying-applications/email-notifications.md) templates.
+When a manual step is completed, details of the interruption are saved as variables that can be used in other steps includingÂ [email](/docs/home/deploying-applications/email-notifications.md) templates.

 *Step Name* below refers to the name given to the manual step, for example *Ensure traders are aware of the deployment*.